 At your local thrift shop, you may be able to pick up that item at a fraction of the cost of purchasing new or renting.
 When you are done with it, you can lend it to your neighbor or donate it back to the resale shop.

 6. One Man's Trash Is Another Man's Treasure

-7. Forget Something While On Vacation
+7. If You Forget Something on Vacation

-Live in a warm climate, but would like to pick up a nice sweater or long sleeve shirt, check out a resale shop the next time you travel in the north.
+Items that may not be common in your hometown could be common and inexpensive where you are vacationing.
+Maybe you live in a warm climate but would like to pick up a nice sweater or long sleeve shirt: Check out a resale shop the next time you travel north.
 Items common in the desert southwest are not easy to find in New England.
-The selection of used skis would be greater in Colorado or Vermont than Florida or Texas.
+You'll find a larger selection of used skis in Colorado or Vermont than you will in Florida or Texas.

 Thrifts, resale shops, and consignment stores are full of items originally bought with the best of intentions.
 Exercise equipment is a good example.
 Retail stores know that everyone makes New Year's resolutions and many of them are related to exercise and weight loss.
 New exercise equipment goes on sale in December and January to take advantage of these good intentions.

 People buy this equipment with the intention of starting the new year off with an exercise and/or weight-reduction program.
 You know as well as I do that these plans often fall by the wayside.
 The exercise equipment is left to collect dust or piles of dirty clothes.
 The odometer on the exercise bike sits frozen in time at 7 miles.
 Eventually, this equipment ends up at a resale or consignment shop.
 This is your opportunity to pick up good, nearly new equipment at a fraction of the original cost.